 Lew-Williams is also a contributor to the Chinese Railroad Workers in North American Project at Stanford University.
 This transnational collaborative effort seeks to give voice to the Chinese migrants who built the transcontinental railroad and transformed the U.S. West.

 Lew-Williams earned her A.B. from Brown University and Ph.D. in history from Stanford University.
-She has held fellowships from the Andrew W. Mellon Foundation, the American Council of Learned Societies, and the George P. Shultz Fellowship in Canadian Studies.
+She has held fellowships from the Harry Frank Guggenheim Foundation, Andrew W. Mellon Foundation, and the American Council of Learned Societies.
 Before coming to Princeton in 2014, she was an ACLS New Faculty Fellow at Northwestern University appointed in History and Asian American Studies.

-Her teaching interests include Asian American studies, ethnic studies, and the history of the U.S. West.
+Her teaching interests include Asian American studies, migration, ethnic studies, and the history of the U.S. West.